 Addendum: I found a third category and I liken it to bait and switch so again, buyer beware...
 When you have a good photographer who hires an "associate photographer" to shoot under their brand as a cheaper alternative, run away.
 You hire a photographer because you like their work and you like the idea of what it means to work with a real professional.
 These "associate photographers are a joke and should be avoided at all costs.
 Here's some free advice on how to choose a headshot photographer.

 How much should a headshot cost?
+You can check out my actor headshot and corporate headshot prices using these links.
 That's entirely up to you and how much value you place on career and personal advancement.
 Do I think that headshot photographers are a commodity?
 No, I don't.
 I don't think that all headshot photographers are created equal.
 If you take your personal branding seriously, I'd skip the night on the town and spend the extra $100-$200 on a better photographer.
 When it's down to you and one other candidate for that new job, or closing that big deal, and all of the major things are equal.
 You're equally qualified, you're competitively priced, etc. It's going to come down to details like, who do you want representing your brand.
 That's when that million dollar headshot is going to be worth every penny.